 Type of loan

 There are various types of loans that one can take.
-The various types include personal loans, business loans, student loans, peer to peer loans, auto loans, equity loans, and mortgages.
+The various types include personal loans, business loans, college loans, peer to peer loans, auto loans, equity loans, and mortgages.
 The decision on the kind of loan to take depends on one’s reasons for taking the loan.
 One can consult a financial advisor to know the various options he or she has depending on his or her qualifications and needs.